Going self employed is probably one of the best decisions I’ve ever made.

 I’m actually writing this post from Starbucks while drinking a Strawberry Black Tea and Lemonade – my latest obsession!

 One of the main things you need to do when you’re self employed is to be organised.

 You don’t have someone to tell you what you need to be doing that day which means you need to keep track of everything yourself.
 This can be quite daunting in the beginning, especially if you’re used to an office environment.

 I use a lot of different techniques and resources to keep track of any projects or ideas I have going on.
 I use Trello for project management, my daily planner to keep track of my to do lists, and Google Drive to keep all my assets in one convenient and portable place.

 Being organised can help reduce stress levels and keep you from burning out.

 If you know exactly what you need to do, and when you need to do it for, you can stagger tasks so that you don’t find yourself having to rush around finishing things the night before a deadline.

-You might think this one is pretty obvious, but it’s so easy to slip into the mentality that you have to work all hours of the day as a freelancer.
+You might think this one is pretty obvious, but it’s so easy to slip into the mentality that you have to work all hours of the day.

-Planning some dedicated self care time into every day is a great way to make sure you take a break from working, as well as looking after your mental health.
+So planning some dedicated self care time into every day is a great way to make sure you take a break.

 Self care doesn’t have to be anything fancy, and the best thing is it can be tailored to what works best for you.